sjsu-library/unionist/_items/unionist--text-0072.md

   Esq. — Boston.</p><p>Rev. Amos A. Phelps. ( - Boston)</p><p>George W. Benson,—Providence,
   R.I.</p><p>Canterbury, (Ct.)
 Feb.
 25, 1833.</p>
 scholarlyNotes:
-commentary: 'This ad ran continuously in <em>The Liberator</em> starting in March of 1833.
+commentary: This ad ran continuously in <em>The Liberator</em> starting in March of 1833.
 There are two notable changes in this only known appearance in <em>The Unionist</em>.
   William Lloyd Garrison and Arnold Buffum, both of whom were locally well-known as "outsiders" who were interfering with a local matter, have been dropped from the list of endorsers, in favor of Amos Phelps and Samuel Sewall.
 The “Rev.” in front of Cassey’s name a misprint.
-It is surprising that this ad is not reprinted in the later copies of <em>The Unionist</em>.
+It is surprising that this ad is not reprinted in the later copies of <em>The Unionist</em>.<br>

-'
-relatedPeople: "Prudence Crandall; Arthur Tappan; Peter Williams, Jr;  Theodore Raymond;
+relatedPeople: 'Prudence Crandall; Arthur Tappan; Peter Williams, Jr;  Theodore Raymond;
-  Theodore Wright;\nSamuel C. Cornish; George Bourne; James Hayborn; James Forten;
+  Theodore Wright;<br>Samuel C. Cornish; George Bourne; James Hayborn; James Forten;
-  Joseph Cassey; Samuel J. May; Jehiel Beman;\nSimeon Jocelyn; George Benson Jr.;
+  Joseph Cassey; Samuel J. May; Jehiel Beman;<br>Simeon Jocelyn; George Benson Jr.;
-  Samuel E. Sewall; Amos A. Phelps. "
+  Samuel E. Sewall; Amos A. Phelps. '
 featured:
 repeated:
 relatedImage: unionist--image-0095